GFA-spec/GFA-spec/GFA-spec.md

 ## Link line

 Links are the primary mechanism to connect segments.
-Links are bidirected, they go from oriented segments.
-A link from `A` to `B` means that the end of `A` overlaps with the end of `B`, if either is marked with `-` we replace the sequence of the segment with it's reverse complement.
+Links connect oriented segments.
+A link from `A` to `B` means that the end of `A` overlaps with the start of `B`.
+If either is marked with `-`, we replace the sequence of the segment with its reverse complement, whereas a `+` indicates the segment sequence is used as-is.

 The length of the overlap is determined by the `CIGAR` string of the link.
-When the overlap is `0M` the `B` segment follows directly after `A`, ... (explain how to interpret the overlap between segments, also for non-`M` it is not symmetric).
+When the overlap is `0M` the `B` segment follows directly after `A`.
+When the `CIGAR` string is `*`, the nature of the overlap is not specified.

+... (explain how to interpret the overlap between segments, also for non-`M` it is not symmetric).

 | Col | Field     |   Type  |   Regexp/Range    |          Brief description |
 |-----|:----------|:------|:-------------------|:-----------------|